Demasoni Cichlid Care Guide: The Tiny Mbuna With a Giant Attitude

 Lighting

 Moderate lighting works well for Demasoni.
 They come from relatively shallow, well-lit waters, so they’re comfortable under standard aquarium LED lighting.
-If you want to encourage algae growth on rocks (which gives them something natural to graze on), you can run your lights for 8–10 hours per day.
+If you want to encourage algae growth on rocks (which gives them something natural to graze on), you can run your lights for 8.
+10 hours per day.

 Plants & Decorations

-Rock, rock, and more rock — that’s the theme for a Demasoni tank.
+Rock, rock, and more rock.
+That’s the theme for a Demasoni tank.
 Create a rocky reef-style aquascape with lots of caves, overhangs, and crevices.
 Each fish needs to be able to claim a territory and have somewhere to retreat when being chased.
 Ocean rock, limestone, and lava rock all work well.

 Stack your rocks from the substrate all the way to near the water surface.
-The more complex your rockwork, the better — line-of-sight breaks are essential for reducing aggression.
+The more complex your rockwork, the better.
+Line-of-sight breaks are essential for reducing aggression.
 As for plants, most mbuna will uproot or eat them, but Anubias attached to rocks and Java Fern tied to driftwood can survive in a Demasoni tank.

 Substrate

 A sand substrate is the way to go.
 Pool filter sand, play sand, or aragonite sand all work well.
 Aragonite has the added benefit of buffering your pH upward, which is exactly what you want for Lake Malawi cichlids.
 Crushed coral mixed into the substrate serves the same purpose.
-Avoid dark or planted-tank substrates that tend to lower pH.
+Avoid dark or planted-tank substrates that will lower pH.

 Tank Mates